 However, in some states and areas, service providers declined the offered funding.
-In such areas, they may continue to have an obligation to provide voice services to new locations, but they do not have the CAF Phase II obligation to provide broadband services to new locations.
+They may continue to have an obligation to provide voice services to new locations, but they do not have the CAF Phase II obligation to provide broadband services to new locations.

 If you live in a state where a service provider has accepted CAF Phase II support, you may have access to broadband service within the next several years.
-Companies that accepted CAF Phase II support have six years to plan and provide broadband to consumers, although not every household is guaranteed access to broadband.
-The exact deployment schedule is determined by the service provider themselves, not the FCC.
+Companies that accepted CAF Phase II support have six years to plan and provide broadband to consumers, although not every household is guaranteed access.
+The deployment schedule is determined by the service provider, not the FCC.

-What are the minimum requirements for broadband services under the Connect America Fund?
+What are the minimum requirements for broadband services under CAF?

 The companies that accepted CAF Phase II support must meet the following requirements for voice and broadband services: